Sjord/Sjord.github.io/_posts/2016-07-07-uploading-webshells-with-moxiemanager.md

 ![Unzip webshell.zip](/images/moxiemanager-unzip-mywebshell.png)

-And open the webshell to take over the server:
+And open the webshell to run anything on the server:

 ![Resulting webshell](/images/moxiemanager-run-mywebshell.png)